AngelixS/pko.map.anomaly/README.md

 * Serialize.lua
 * The map must be loaded in the same map where the NPC will be located.
 * The name of the NPC must match whatever is placed in the variable `Anomaly.Conf.NameNPC`.

+## Notes:
+* Rewards are not designed yet, there's a function that handles it, but it's empty.